madskristensen/ErrorHighlighter/README.md

 Download from the [VS Gallery](http://visualstudiogallery.msdn.microsoft.com/a85f155f-b519-44a8-b56b-07611cf78393) or get the [nightly build](http://vsixgallery.com/extension/0798393f-f7b0-4283-a36e-c57a73f031c4/).

+**Note**: For a version that works in VS 2015 and newer, get the [Error Catcher II](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.ErrorCatcherII)

 Sometimes it can be hard to tell if the file you're editing contains errors.
 Perhaps the error is all the way to the bottom of the file and you don't notice it.
 You might save the file